CBRN CAPTAINS CAREER COURSE (CCC)031 (SCHOOL CODE) ATRRS Course Number: 4-3-C22

 Prerequisites: Active, Reserve, or National Guard component; U.S. and foreign, commissioned Officers in the rank of first lieutenant promotable and above, and assigned a primary specialty/mission of AOC74A.
 A secret security clearance level is required.
 Soldiers must meet requirements outlined in AR 350-1.
 Meeting height and weight standards is a requirement for enrollment.
-Students (includes Marines, excluding IMS) will take and must pass the APFT within 72 hours of enrollment to remain in the course.
 Soldiers with a temporary profile cannot attend the course.
 Active Army and AGR personnel over age 40 must complete medical screening at their local installation before attending this course.
 These students will hand carry a copy of their medical screening report.
-USA Officers incur a 1-year service obligation upon course completion.
+USA Officers incur a one-year service obligation upon course completion.

 Special Information: Completion of toxic agent training provided at the Chemical Defense Training Facility (CDTF) is required for all students.
 The Commandant is the only person authorized to waive this requirement (for US and Country LNO for IMS) based on justifiable circumstances addressed on a case-by-case basis.
 All students are required to arrive with medical records and optical inserts, if necessary, IAW AR 40-63.
 Student may acquire optical inserts once enrolled in the course.
 American Council on Education: In its August 2016 report, the American Council on Education (ACE) Military Programs Evaluation recommended the USACBRNS CBRN C3 Course earn the following: In the lower-division baccalaureate/associate degree category: 3 semester hours in Emergency Management; 3 in chemical and biological hazards, 1 in hazardous materials, and 1 in introduction to radiological hazards.
 In the upper-division baccalaureate category: 3 semester hours in operations management and 3 in leadership.
 Webster University offers CBRN C3 students’ academic credit for a Master's Degree in Environmental Management.
 Students completing the course submit their Form 1059 for earning credit.